Common cold: Viruses

 Coronaviruses are a group of viruses known for causing the common cold.
 They have a halo or crown-like (corona) appearance when viewed under an electron microscope.

 The common cold is an infection of the upper respiratory tract which can be caused by many different viruses.
-The most commonly implicated is a rhinovirus (30–80%), a type of picornavirus with 99 known serotypes.
-Other commonly implicated viruses include coronaviruses, adenoviruses, enteroviruses, parainfluenza and RSV.
-Frequently more than one virus is present.
+The most common are rhinoviruses (up to 40%) which have over 100 known serotypes (variations).
+Other common viruses include coronaviruses, adenoviruses, enteroviruses, parainfluenza, and RSV.
+Frequently, more than one virus is present.
 In total, more than 200 viral types are associated with colds.
 The viral cause of some common colds (20–30%) is unknown.

 Transmission

-The common cold virus is typically transmitted via airborne droplets, direct contact with infected nasal secretions, or fomites (contaminated objects).
-Which of these routes is of primary importance has not been determined.
-As with all respiratory pathogens once presumed to transmit via respiratory droplets, it is highly likely to be carried by the aerosols generated during routine breathing, talking, and singing.
-The viruses may survive for prolonged periods in the environment (over 18 hours for rhinoviruses) and can be picked up by people's hands and subsequently carried to their eyes or noses where infection occurs.
+The common cold is transmitted by airborne droplets, or contact with nasal secretions or contaminated objects.
+Breathing, talking, or coughing causes an infected individual to release small droplets which carry the virus.
+These droplets can directly infect someone if they are inhaled or come in contact with their eyes or nose.
+The viruses may survive on surfaces for prolonged periods (over 18 hours for rhinoviruses) and can be picked up by people's hands and carried to their eyes or noses to cause infection.

 Transmission from animals is considered highly unlikely; an outbreak documented at a British scientific base on Adelaide Island after seventeen weeks of isolation was thought to have been caused by transmission from a contaminated object or an asymptomatic human carrier, rather than from the husky dogs which were also present at the base.

 Transmission is common in daycare and schools due to the proximity of many children with little immunity and poor hygiene.
 These infections are then brought home to other members of the family.
 There is no evidence that recirculated air during commercial flight is a method of transmission.
 People sitting close to each other appear to be at greater risk of infection.

 Other

 Herd immunity, generated from previous exposure to cold viruses, plays an important role in limiting viral spread, as seen with younger populations that have greater rates of respiratory infections.
 Poor immune function is a risk factor for disease.
 Insufficient sleep and malnutrition have been associated with a greater risk of developing infection following rhinovirus exposure; this is believed to be due to their effects on immune function.
-Breast feeding decreases the risk of acute otitis media and lower respiratory tract infections among other diseases, and it is recommended that breast feeding be continued when an infant has a cold.
-In the developed world breast feeding may not be protective against the common cold in and of itself.
+A mother with the common cold cannot transmit it through her breast milk, and by the time she is showing symptoms the baby has already been exposed to the virus.
+As such it is recommended a breastfeeding mother with a cold continue breastfeeding.
+It is also recommended that breast feeding be continued when an infant has a cold.
+In the developed world, breastfeeding may not be protective against the common cold in and of itself.